Curing

 Curing Accelerators

 The time required to develop a cured color may be shortened with the use of cure accelerators.
-Ascorbic acid (vitamin C), erythorbic acid, or their derivatives, sodium ascorbate and sodium erythorbate speed up the chemical conversion of nitrite to nitric oxide which reacts with meat myoglobin and creates nitrosomyoglobin (pink color).
-They also deplete levels of meat oxygen which prevents the fading color of the cured meat in the presence of light and oxygen.
-Commercial producers perform curing in one step by injecting meats with a curing solution and then bouncing meat inside of the tumbler machine to evenly distribute solution inside.
-There is not enough time to develop true cured color and the cure accelerators are introduced inro curing solution.
-Now the meats can be cured fast and the true cured color will develop.
+Ascorbic acid (vitamin C), erythorbic acid, or their derivatives, sodium ascorbate and sodium erythorbate, speed up the chemical conversion of nitrite to nitric oxide, which reacts with meat myoglobin and creates nitrosomyoglobin (pink color).
+They also deplete meat oxygen levels, which prevents the fading color of the cured meat in the presence of light and oxygen.
+Commercial producers perform curing in one step by injecting meats with a curing solution and then bouncing meat inside the tumbler machine to distribute the solution evenly.
+There is insufficient time to develop a true cured color, and the cure accelerators are introduced into the curing solution.
+The meats can be cured fast, and the true cured color will develop.

 ascorbate curing